Proudly SA: Throwback Video Shows How Mapimpi Scored Springbok's First Ever World Cup Final Try

 PAY ATTENTION: stay informed and follow us on Google News!

 The try came at a critical moment in the second half when the Springboks were determined to pull ahead.
-Mapimpi’s try started with a fluid, fast-paced attack with ball in hand, he weaved through England’s defense and, with sheer pace, outstripped the defenders to dot down in the corner.
+Mapimpi’s try started with a fluid, fast-paced attack with ball in hand, he weaved through England’s defence and, with sheer pace, outstripped the defenders to dot down in the corner.

 The crowd at Yokohama International Stadium erupted in jubilation, and so did South Africa, as Mapimpi’s try was not just a score — it was a piece of history.